 About the Project

-The proposed Rochester Rapid Transit corridor runs along 2nd Street SW and South Broadway Avenue.
-This new investment has the potential to add mobility options for residents, employees and businesses, guide future growth and development in a smart way, and enhance well-being.
+The future Rochester rapid transit route runs along 2nd Street SW and South Broadway Avenue.
+The system has the potential to add transportation options for residents, employees, and businesses, smartly guide future growth and development, along with enhancing well-being.